First Time Skiing or Snowboarding: What to Expect

 - Beautiful views

-- A huge sense of achievement
+- A real sense of achievement